Is your son a D1, D2, or D3 player? Is he ready to play college baseball?

 The person evaluating your athlete on the field has an accomplished history of coaching a winning team at the college level.
 Each of our CSE College Coach Evaluators have an overall winning record and at least seven years of coaching experience.
 We’ve found that this experience means they have an exceptional knowledge of the sport and each position within the sport.
 Evaluators have the vision to recognize what division level an athlete fits.

 Assessing Skill Traits

 Each baseball position that we evaluate is assessed based on six main skill traits.
-For example, in baseball, a PO or Pitcher Only has different criteria that measure up to a successful role as a player in college athletics than a shortstop and will be assessed accordingly.
+For example, in baseball, a Pitcher Only (PO) has different criteria that measures up to a successful role as a player in college athletics than a shortstop and will be assessed accordingly.
 Pitching velocity will be weighted very different from throwing velocity for an outfielder.
 Some positions have overlapping traits, some are more specific to the position.

 Compare the Data

 Each skill trait is assessed both objectively and subjectively.
 The objective data is produced by measuring specific parts of each aspect - for example, averaging the speeds of different throws to produce a throwing velocity.
 This speed can be compared to other college athletes and placed on a scale of ready to play for a D1 school, a JUCO team, etc. Where your athlete ranks on this scale is called the CSE Score for throwing velocity.